SeitaBV/v2g-liberty/README.md

 AppDaemon is an official add-on for HA and thus can be installed from within HA.
 Please go to Settings -> Add-ons -> Add-on store and find the AppDaemon add-on.

+***Unfortunately V2G Liberty does currently only work with version 0.14.0, we are doing our best to work with newer versions.***

 When installed AppDaemon needs to be configured, look for (`Supervisor -> AppDaemon 4 -> Configuration`) and add the following Python packages:

 ```yaml